angrycircuit/sc_pacman/README.md

 # Update on Feb.
 22, 2020

 ### Files Re-organisation
-- all source code can be found in `./Source Codes`
+- All source code can be found in `./Source Codes`
-- all dependent header files can be checked in `./Include`
+- All dependent header files can be checked in `./Include`
-- all dependent libruaries are stored in `./Lib`
+- All dependent libruaries are stored in `./Lib`
-- all source code are sorted in `./Source Code`
+- All source code are sorted in `./Source Code`
-- older files are backuped in `./Source Code/backup`
+- Older files are backuped in `./Source Code/backup`

 ### OpenGL Set Up
-the example can be compiled, please check `./Source Codes/opengl.c`
+The example can be compiled, please check `./Source Codes/opengl.c`

 ### Dependent Files linking
-- all the headers and libruaries currently needed are successfully linked to the solution file
+- All the headers and libruaries currently needed are successfully linked to the solution file
-- to add more header files, simply copy the files to `./Include`
+- To add more header files, simply copy the files to `./Include`
-- to add more libruaries, follow the procedures below
+- To add more libruaries, follow the procedures below
-	- copy the libruary file to `./Lib`
+	- Copy the libruary file to `./Lib`
-	- project => poperties
+	- Project => poperties
-	- linker => input
+	- Linker => input
-	- type the new lib's name in the first line on your right, and followe the same syntax
+	- Type the new lib's name in the first line on your right, and followe the same syntax

 ### Suggestion :D
 You can learn `markdown` to make this page look better!